Invitation to Contribute

 We are concerned primarily with providing students with a comprehensive resource containing examples and explanations (in textual and multimedia forms, among others) that apply to the writing practices required of them in nearly all writing contexts: academic, professional, technical, and business.

-Before beginning your project, you may want to send a brief proposal to Quentin Vieregge (Quentin[at]writingcommons[dot]org) to confirm that your idea matches our needs.
+Before beginning your project, you may want to send a brief proposal to Quentin Vieregge (at the above address) to confirm that your idea matches our needs.
 Submission to Writing Commons is a dialogic process, and we encourage authors to collaborate closely with our editors when revising and rethinking the submission after the initial draft has been accepted or accepted with revisions.
 Writing Commons values accessibility, innovation, and the use of multi-media forms.